On birational boundedness of Fano fibrations: Preliminaries

 Note that the limsup is actually a limit.
 Moreover by the homogenous property of volumes, we can extend the definition to $\bQ$-Cartier $\bQ$-divisors.
 Note that if $D$ is a nef $\bQ$-divisor, then $\Vol(X, D)=D^n$.
 If $D$ is a non-$\bQ$-Cartier $\bQ$-divisors, we may take a $\bQ$-factorialization of $X$, i.e., a birational morphism $\phi:Y\to X$ which is isomorphic in codimension one and $Y$ is $\bQ$-factorial, then $\Vol(X, D):=\Vol(Y, \phi^{-1}_*D)$.
 Note that $\bQ$-factorializations always exist for klt pairs (cf. \cite[Theorem 1.4.3]{BCHM}).

-For more background on volumes, see \cite[11.4.A]{Positivity2}.
-It is easy to see the following inequality for volumes. \begin{lem} Let $X$ be a projective normal variety, $D$ a $\bQ$-Cartier $\bQ$-divisor and $S$ a semi-ample normal Cartier prime divisor.
+For more background on volumes, see \cite[2.2.C, 11.4.A]{Positivity2}.
+It is easy to see the following inequality for volumes. \begin{lem} Let $X$ be a projective normal variety, $D$ a $\bQ$-Cartier $\bQ$-divisor and $S$ a base-point free Cartier normal prime divisor.
 Then for any rational number $q>0$,

 \end{lem} \begin{proof}For sufficiently divisible $m$ such that $mq\in \mathbb{Z}$ and an integer $k$, consider the short exact sequence

 Then

 Hence we have